isomerpages/nlb-biblioasia/_holding-area/Red Terror: The Forgotten Story of CPM Violence and Subversion in Newly Independent Singapore.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%202/Authors/Kelvin_Tan.png" style="width: 100px; height: 100px;"/>
-	<b>Kelvin Tan</b> graduated with a Bachelor of Arts in history from the National University of Singapore.
-He was a research assistant for the project “Mapping Female Religious Heritage in Singapore: Chinese Temples as Sites of Regional Socio-cultural Linkage” funded by the National Heritage Board. </div>
+	<b>Choo Ruizhi</b> is a Senior Analyst with the National Security Studies Programme at the S Rajaratnam School of International Studies, Nanyang Technological University.
+His other research interests include the environmental histories of Southeast Asia in the 19th and 20th centuries.</div>

 #### **NOTES**